Stockouts are expensive twice: once in lost revenue and again in damaged trust.

 If international demand and fulfilment are growing together, International Expansion & Localisation should be part of the planning model early.

-Anonymous StoreBuilt example from a stock-risk stabilization
+StoreBuilt example from a stock-risk stabilization

 A UK retail brand came to StoreBuilt after repeated “unexpected” stockouts on products that were central to paid acquisition.